Supplier Security Explained: Security Best Practices for Outsourced Development

 Introduction to security in the context of outsourced development

 Many organizations rely on outsourced software development to accelerate innovation, reduce costs, and access specialized expertise.
 However, outsourcing introduces unique challenges when it comes to maintaining strong application security.
-In this blog, we’ll explore application security best practices for outsourced software development, offering practical steps to ensure that security is systematically tackled throughout the software development lifecycle (SDLC).
+In this blog, I will explore application security best practices for outsourced software development, offering practical steps to ensure that security is systematically tackled throughout the software development lifecycle (SDLC).

 In a nutshell, here are the three key elements of the outsourced development partnership in progressive difficulty based on OWASP SAMM.